 This glaze is perfect on burgers, just take a look at this Guinness Burger with bacon, cheddar cheese, and onion rings…..

 I have also used this glaze on shrimp at a St. Patrick’s Day party, but they were gone before any photos could be taken!

-Since these were some of my first blog posts, I will gradually be going through and redoing the photos to make them a bit more appetizing.
 If you would like more Irish Recipes, just click on “Irish” under categories.
 I also have a HUGE St. Patrick’s Day & Irish pinterest board for more inspiration:

 |Cook time||30 minutes|